newnetdev/NetworkToCode-Class/slides/data/M03_Network_APIs.md

 # Lab Time

-* Lab 24 - Using Python requests
+* Lab 24 - Using Python requests:
-* Pick one of the following labs:
   * 24.1 - requests using eAPI
   * 24.2 - requests using NX-API

+Pick one of the labs.

 ---